How to see the Worm Moon rise tonight

 Many astronomers avoid a full Moon, however, as it washes out everything else in the night sky, including meteor showers and deep-sky objects like galaxies, nebulae and star clusters.

-Why is it called a Worm Moon?
+Why it's called a Worm Moon

 Every full Moon of the year has a nickname, and even though a full Moon might have a name like 'Strawberry Moon' or 'Wolf Moon', this doesn't actually reflect any change in appearance from one full Moon to the next.